fabiosantoscode/react-applications/README.md

 ### Dynamic mode

 You can also watch for changes in the components.
-To do this provide an onChange function or set the `dynamic: true` option.
+To do this provide an onChange function.
+You can also use componentDidUpdate in your components as long as you pass onChange or set the `dynamic: true` option.

 ```js
 const ClassComponent extends React.Component {